Resistance values under transformations in regular triangular grids: Proof Methods.

-All results in this paper are proven applying Algorithm \ref{alg:supertri} which in turn involves computing $\Delta$ and $Y$ transformations.
+All results in this paper are proven by applying Algorithm \ref{alg:supertri} which in turn involves computing series, $\Delta$--Y, and Y--$\Delta$ transformations.
 We will follow the technique used by Hendel \cite{Hendel} who approached each proof using the five steps (panels) A-E presented in Figure \ref{fig:5panels}.
 In other words, each proof will consist of (Step A) identification of the triangles and edge values in some $n$-grid used in the computation, (Steps B, C) application of the $\Delta-Y$ transforms and ignoring any tails, (Step D) performing any relevant series computations (if border edges are involved), and (Step E) performing $Y-\Delta$ transformations resulting in the edge value of a triangle in the reduced $(n-1)$-grid.
-The proofs are typically summarized in a Figure sequentially showing Steps A-E.
+The proofs are typically summarized in a figure sequentially showing Steps A-E.

 Unlike \cite{Hendel} where a typical proof applied to all edges of a triangle, proofs in this paper will very often focus on specific edges.
-It turns out there are only 4 cases that have to be considered to develop a comprehensive suite of lemmas that can cover all proofs, These four cases are presented in this section, Each lemma is given a mnemonical name to facilitate reference later in the paper.
+There are only 4 cases that have to be considered to develop a comprehensive suite of lemmas that cover all needed proofs.
+These four cases are presented in this section.
+Each lemma is given a mnemonical name to facilitate reference later in the paper.

-\begin{lemma} [Base Edge] Given integers $n \ge 3, r \le n-2, 1 \le d$ to compute $\langle r,d,3 \rangle_{n,n-1}$ it suffices to use the triangles, edge values, and functions presented in Figure \ref{fig:4triangles}. \end{lemma} \begin{proof} Algorithm \ref{alg:supertri}.
-To clarify the proof method we note that Panel A of Figure \ref{fig:4triangles} identifies the 9 edges of the parent grid needed to compute the target base edge of the child grid.
-This identification is in fact what is required by Step A of \ref{alg:supertri}.
-Then Steps B,C requires discarding tails and performing $\Delta-Y$ transformations as in fact shown in Panels B,C. Finally, panels D,E illustrate the required computations of Steps D,E, the computation of $Y-\Delta$ transformations.
-The function derived is all that is needed to perform the computations in future sections.
+\begin{lemma} [Base Edge] For given integers $n \ge 3, r \le n-2, 1 \le d,$ the edge-value of $T^{n,n-1}_{r,d,B}$ is computed from the 9 edge-values in the triangles $T^{n,n}_{r+1,d},\;T^{n,n}_{r+1,d}$ and $T^{n,n}_{r+2,d+1}$ (Figure ~\ref{fig:4triangles} presents a general case). \end{lemma} \begin{proof} Algorithm \ref{alg:supertri}.
+To clarify the proof, we note that the edges labeled a-j in Panel A of Figure \ref{fig:4triangles} identify the 9 edges of the parent grid needed to compute the target base edge of the child grid.
+This identification is in fact what is required by Step A of Algorithm~\ref{alg:supertri}.
+Then Steps B and C require discarding tails and performing $\Delta-Y$ transformations as shown in Panels B and C. Finally, panels D and E illustrate the required computations of Steps D and E, the computation of $Y-\Delta$ transformations.
+The function derived is all that is needed to perform the computations in future sections. \end{proof}